f32c/f32c/README.md

 being able to execute gcc-generated code when synthesized in the most compact configuration which consumes just 697 LUTs.

-The RTL code also includes modules such as a simple multi-port SRAM controller, video framebuffer with PAL modulator, SPI, UART, PCM audio, GPIO and PWM outputs, as well as glue logic tailored for numerous popular FPGA development boards from various manufacturers.
+The RTL code also includes modules such as a multi-port SRAM controller, video framebuffer with PAL modulator, SPI, UART, PCM audio, GPIO and PWM outputs, as well as glue logic tailored for numerous popular FPGA development boards from various manufacturers.

-Pre-compiled gcc-based toolchains for Windows, OS-X and Linux can be found at http://www.nxlab.fer.hr/fpgarduino, along with pre-built demo bitstreams for a dozen of common FPGA boards, and further details on how to conveniently generate executables using the Arduino IDE.
+Pre-compiled gcc-based toolchains for Windows, OS-X and Linux can be found at http://www.nxlab.fer.hr/fpgarduino, along with pre-built demo bitstreams for a few common FPGA boards and further details on how to conveniently generate executables using the Arduino IDE.

 All VHDL modules are BSD licensed.
 The majority of software libraries